By PDC’s Senior Weather

 Northeast Pacific Ocean:

-There are no tropical cyclones nor any areas of disturbed weather under investigation by the NHC
+There are no tropical cyclones…nor any areas of disturbed weather under investigation by the National Hurricane Center (NHC)

-According to the JTWC Warning number 3, sustained winds were 35 knots with gusts to near 45 knots.
+According to the JTWC Warning number 49, sustained winds were 55 knots, with gusts to 70 knots.

 Animated enhanced infrared satellite imagery and animated radar imagery depict a compact, consolidated core with a 10 NM eye, with the eye and spiral banding confined primarily to the southern semicircle.

 Despite marginal sea surface temperature values, the core convective structure has improved slightly with a weak eye evident in satellite imagery due to moderate radial outflow.

 TS 02W is embedded within a competing steering pattern with zonal flow prevailing to the north over the Korean Peninsula and Japan.
 A sounding from Minamidaito-jima (25.8nN 131.2E) reveals southerly flow, which will steer the system northward to north-northeastward through 24 hours.